 AG35.
 After initial recognition, a grantor applies IPSAS 17 and IPSAS 31 to the subsequent measurement and derecognition of a service concession asset.
-For the purposes of applying IPSAS 17 and IPSAS 31, service concession assets should be treated as a separate class of assets.
 IPSAS 21 and IPSAS 26 are also applied in considering whether there is any indication that a service concession asset is impaired.
 These requirements in these Standards are applied to all assets recognized or classified as service concession assets in accordance with this Standard.